Sho1228/PC-Monitoring/README.md

 - **Accessibility**: For `/keylogger`, media controls, browser automation, and GUI automation (`/click`, `/type`, `/scroll`, `/shortcut`)
 - **Full Disk Access**: For browser history database access (`/browser-history`)
 - **Location Services**: Ensure the **Shortcuts** app is enabled for `/locate`
+- **Admin/Sudo Privileges**: For website blocking commands (`/block`, `/unblock`, `/block-list`, `/block-clear`) to modify `/etc/hosts` file

+**Important for Website Blocking**: The terminal or Python application needs admin privileges to modify the system hosts file.
+You may need to run the bot with `sudo python3 bot.py` or grant admin access to your terminal application.

 ### 7. Invite Bot to Your Server